Some characters belong to Stephenie Meyer. The rest are mine.

-He busies himself with his usual end of day routine and I lose interest in Facebook and in the story.
-I realize what a fool I've been, thinking I could bring that world into the office without someone finding out and it's already hurting my friendship with Masen.
-He's very attractive, intelligent, helpful, good at his job, and if he worked anywhere else, I would be definitely encouraging him but since he works under the same roof, I have to keep this professional.
+He busies himself with his usual end of day routine and I lose interest when the messages dry up.
+I realize what a fool I've been, thinking I could bring that world into the office without someone finding out, and it's already hurting my friendship with Masen.
+He's very attractive, intelligent, helpful, good at his job, and if he worked anywhere else, I would be definitely encouraging him, but since he works under the same roof, I have to keep this professional.
 I can go home early from now on and put on extra sweaters and socks when it's only for one more month.
-By the end of December, I will be out of here.
+By the end of December, I will be out of my cold apartment.

 "What do you think?"
 Masen walks towards me with a wide screen monitor and a grin on his face.
 "This should stop her complaining when she realizes she has to personalize everything again."

-I nod and laugh because he's right.
-She's been lobbying for a wide screen for a while now but her supervisor won't sign off on it.
+I nod and laugh because he's so right.
+Angie has been lobbying for a wide screen for a while now, but her supervisor won't sign off on it.
 "Isn't that…?"

 "Yeah, it's your old one.
 I cleaned it up.
 Do you think she'll notice?"

-"Sure," I say, feeling our friendship might not have taken a hit after all and feeling delighted about it.
+"Sure," I say, feeling our friendship might not have taken a hit after all and feeling delighted by it.

 "Do you want to get something to eat?"

 Hell, I was feeling so optimistic and he just ruined everything.

 "Uh, thank you Masen but I… I don't get involved with guys from work."